sparkflows/sparkflows-docs/docs/agentic-ai-guide/control-flow.rst

 .. caution::

-   If the expression raises **any** error — for example a referenced field does not exist — the graph routes down the **False** branch rather than failing the run.
+   If the expression raises **any** error — for example a referenced field does not exist — the run goes down the **False** branch rather than failing the run.

    This is convenient and dangerous in equal measure.
 A typo in a field name